iamWing/UniversalController_Server/README.md

 # Universal Controller Server

-Universal Controller is a SDK that allows developers to use their customised controller on mobile devices with Unity.
+Universal Controller is a SDK that allows developers to use their customised controller on mobile devices or tailor made hardware controllers with Unity.
 This package doesn't limited the mobile side application to be an Unity app.
-It's aimed to support native Android & iOS apps for the controller side.
+It's aimed to support native Android, iOS apps, and single board computers like Arduino boards & Raspberry Pi for the controller side.

 This repo is the server side Unity package which hosts a socket server within the Unity app by using native .NET socket APIs.

+For the client side library, please refer to [here](https://github.com/iamWing/uc-client-java) for Java based client and [here](https://github.com/iamWing/uc-client-android) for Android client library.

 ---
 ## Getting start